gonsie/gonsie.github.io/_posts/2021-12-17-jekyll-portfolio.md

 ![PSIP webpage screenshot](/images/portfolio/portfolio-psip.png)

-This really simple site hosts a bunch of markdown documentation for the Productivity and Sustainability Improvement Planning software improvement process.
+This really simple site was for a bunch of markdown documentation whcih existed on GitHub for the Productivity and Sustainability Improvement Planning software improvement process.
 The coolest thing was an interactive [Rate Your Project Survey](https://bssw-psip.github.io/ptc-catalog/survey.html) which calculates a cumulative score for items checked off on the page (using javascript).